ietf-wg-cellar/matroska-specification/notes.md

 The default Track Tick duration is one millisecond.

 The `TimestampScale` is a floating-point value that is usually "1.0".
-But when it's not, the multiplied Block Timestamp is a floating-point value in nanoseconds.
+But when it's not, the multiplied `Block` Timestamp is a floating-point value in nanoseconds.
-The `Matroska Reader` **SHOULD** use the nearest rounding value in nanoseconds to get the proper nanosecond timestamp of a Block.
+The `Matroska Reader` **SHOULD** use the nearest rounding value in nanoseconds to get the proper nanosecond timestamp of a `Block`.
 This allows some clever `TimestampScale` values to have a more refined timestamp precision per frame.

 # Language Codes